Using Object Mount with Avid Media Composer

 Proxy & Optimized Workflows

-Avid’s DNxHR and DNxHD proxy workflows are recommended when editing from cloud storage:
+Avid’s DNxHR LB and DNxHD LB proxy workflows are recommended when working with high resolution media on cloud storage.
+You may want to consider:

 Monitoring Performance